 Network support fees and in-warranty service fees relating to Sony products amounted to P95.3 million for the year ended December 31 2021 and are presented as part of Rendering of Services in the consolidated statements of income.
-Outstanding balances arising from these transactions amounted to P8.3 million and December 31, 2021, and are included as part of Trade receivables under the Trade and Other Receivables account in the consolidated statements of income 6.1).
+Outstanding balances arising from these transactions amounted to P8.3 million and December 31, 2021, and are included as part of Trade receivables under the Trade and Other Receivables account in the consolidated statements of financial position (see Note 6.1).